 My earliest memories were in the house we called “The Little Green House" in West

 Frankfort, Illinois on the southwest end of Odle Street.
 It started out as two rooms with ugly, dark green shingles on the outside.
 From what I have heard, Grandpa Uhls and his son, our Uncle Kendall, built the house.
 Kendall was a postman most of his working career, but he was also a very good carpenter.
 At The Little Green House we had a “slop jar,” which was a granite bucket with a lid, to pee in at night so that we didn’t have to go outside to the outdoor toilet.
 When the twins came along, another room was added to the house, but the house still hadn’t outgrown its Little Green House name nor would it ever.
 Next door to us lived an elderly lady, Mrs. Lee, and her son, Paul, who was crippled.
 He ran when he walked.
 They were nice people who had a little store along one wall of their home with just a few basic items but, of course, the part I remember best was the candy.
 It wasn’t always fresh, however, but neither was Grandpa’s candy in his store.
 There was no air conditioning back then.
+The eater always had to check for worms.

-Somewhere between the Little Green House and Grandpa’s store was a white house.
+Somewhere between what we called the Little Green House and Grandpa’s store on Odle Street in West Frankfort was a white house.
 The lady in the house had a granddaughter named Molly.
 Molly was blind, but you would never know it except to look at her eyes.
 Her hearing was so good that it substituted for the lack of sight.
 I remember her chasing me around the yard and gravel driveway while she was riding a tricycle, pedaling every bit as fast as I was running.
 No matter what direction I ran, she was never far from my heels – and I was a fast runner.
 I remember being terrified because I didn’t know if she could or would stop if I did.
 Fortunately I never found out.
 I ran into the house to be safe.
 I would love to meet Molly again.
 Someone with that much spunk and capabilities would be worth knowing.
 I just hope she’s not driving a car using her hearing in place of sight.

 While Carolyn was in the hospital, Granny came to stay with us.
 She was not a good mother to our dad so we didn't see much of her.
 Her staying with us was a nightmare.
 She was a lousy cook.
 Mom was the best cook in the world and Granny’s cooking was the worst.
 We all vividly remember her bread pudding.
 It was gross.
 None of us will eat bread pudding to this day.
 Her other dishes weren’t much better, though Sharon remembers her fried chicken being delicious.
 Speaking for myself, I don’t remember anything delicious that she cooked.
 Carolyn lost weight while in the hospital from being sick and the rest of us kids lost weight at home from refusing to eat Granny’s cooking.

-We moved from 20th Street to 16th Street about 1963 or 1964.
+We moved from 20th Street to 16th Street in Mt.
+Vernon about 1963 or 1964.
 It was a two-story house situated behind a service station that faced Broadway.
 We were living there when Linda got her driver’s license.
 Dad bought a German car called a Kaiser for her to drive us around in.
 Sharon didn’t get her license until later years and neither did I. I don’t remember when Butch got his license.
 We had a lot of fun in that Kaiser.
 Linda liked to jump this dip in the road on 23rd Street, and taking the dip fast like that would make us swallow our stomachs.
 We loved it.
 The car would occasionally not start, but Dad taught us what to do when that happened.
 We had to jiggle this little wire under the hood.
-I’m sure that was quite a sight to anyone watching us.
+I’m sure that was quite a sight for anyone watching us.

 Mine and my sisters' take on getting old: These aren't the golden years and we're not the golden girls.